sourcecode347/OSAV-Open_Source_AntiVirus/README.md

 # OSAV - Open Source AntiVirus

 OSAV (Open Source AntiVirus) is a lightweight, proof-of-concept antivirus application built in Python.
-It scans files for known virus signatures using MD5 hashes from ClamAV virus definition files (.cvd) or plain text (.txt) files.
+It scans files for known virus signatures using MD5 , SHA1 and SHA256 hashes from ClamAV virus definition files (.cvd) or plain text (.txt) files.
 It features a dark-themed GUI, multi-threaded scanning, and basic file deletion capabilities for detected threats.

 ## Virus Database Import: